 The power of a good-quality jute rug knows no bounds.
 It can bring subtle warmth and texture to a room with its golden natural weave and help stylishly zone a space without too much fuss, making it a staple for minimalists looking to decorate.
 It is a super flexible piece too, adaptable to any style changes and edits you might want to make to your home over the hears.

+Jute is used in many of the best rugs on the market right now.
 'Most often, designers love jute for its pared-back, casual nature; they’ll specify it as a neutral base layer and use it as a starting point to build a whole world around,' says an expert from the team at ethical rug makers, Armadillo.
 'Jute is a perfect choice for refined, everyday living.'

 So what makes jute rugs stand out from other leading rugs styles, and how can you use them in your home?
 We've spoken to three minimalist interior designers who all swear by jute - to find out exactly what sets this material apart in the fabric world.

 Why is jute a good substitute for other rugs?